 Q&A: Foreign forces in Afghanistan

-There are still questions over how many foreign soldiers will remain after the 2014 deadline, with an acceptance that some special forces will stay to conduct "counter-terror operations" and others to support and train Afghan forces.
+There are still questions over how many foreign soldiers will remain after the 2014 deadline - some special forces will stay to conduct "counter-terror operations" and others to support and train Afghan forces.

-In February there were just over 100,000 Nato troops serving in Afghanistan from 50 contributing nations, the International Security and Assistance Force (Isaf) said.
+As of early June there were just under 100,000 Nato troops serving in Afghanistan from 50 contributing nations, the International Security and Assistance Force (Isaf) said.